nhsconnect/prm-practice-migration/guide/04-initial-data-production.md

 ### Reporting issues with data {#reporting-issues-with-data}

-We recommend that issues are logged and reported to the Target Supplier as soon as they are found.
+We recommend that issues are logged and reported to the new supplier (target) as soon as they are found.

-Each Target Supplier will have a set method of how they would like the issues to be reported.
+Each new supplier (target) will have a set method of how they would like the issues to be reported.
 The Supplier should provide you with this information before or at the start of the initial data checking day.

-At the end of each data checking phase, there will be a period whereby the Target Supplier will review and address the issues found, this may vary depending on the complexity of the issues reported.
+At the end of each data checking phase, there will be a period whereby the new supplier (target) will review and address the issues found, this may vary depending on the complexity of the issues reported.

-The Target Supplier will notify the practice when the issues have been fixed and the practice will then need to check the issue.
+The new supplier (target) will notify the practice when the issues have been fixed and the practice will then need to check the issue.

 ## Signing off the data checking {#signing-off-the-data-checking}